 NOT-SO-FUN FACT: Inspiration for my second novel, “Donna Has Left the Building,” came out of volunteer work I’ve been doing at the Eleonas Refugee Camp in Athens, Greece.
 Recently, I had the honor to write a forward for a cookbook, Recipes Welcome, compiled by residents of the camp from fourteen different countries, featuring the delicious and easy-to-make recipes they’ve carried with them from around the globe.
 All proceeds from the cookbook benefit the camp, and it can be purchased by clicking on the title above.
 So far, it is only available via Amazon.

 FUNNY BUT… I never set out to write books that made people laugh.
 My main love has always been literary fiction.
 However, even with my darkest work, people would always tell me that parts of it were funny.
 This annoyed me because I aspired to be an American Dostoevsky with Breasts.

-Yet in 1999, I took a writers’ workshop at the Bethesda Writers’ Center.
+Yet when I was living in Washington DC, I took a writers’ workshop at the Bethesda Writers’ Center.
 The first story I submitted was a heartbreaking tale of a man’s addiction, which impressed the class.
-The second was an absurd story about mistaken identity full of Jews, Rastafarians, and dental hygienists.
+The second was an absurd story about mistaken identity full of Jews, Rastafarians, lesbians, and dental hygienists.
 To my great irritation, the class liked this one infinitely more.
 After class, a man pulled me aside.
 “I have to tell you,” he said.
 “My wife has been battling breast cancer.
 I read her your story last night, and it was the first time in two years she really laughed.
 You’ve got a gift.
 Please don’t ignore it.
 Not everyone can make a sick woman laugh in her hospital bed.”
 That’s when I finally saw the merit in my own, lurking smart-ass and stopped fighting it.